cu-bioinformatics/meet-eu-2023-projects/README.md

 # 2023-2024_Team5-SU
 Sorbonne University Team 5
-[this is no the final version]
+[this is not the final version]

 Approach :
-Creating a basic pipeleine to screen candidate ligands for a protein
+Creating a basic pipeline to screen candidate ligands for a protein

 Pipeline :
 - Generate 3D conformations from SMILES formula using RDKit (3 conformers for each candidate)